Top White House official defends Trump's silence on Roy Moore

 Many lawmakers on Capitol Hill are trying to take that action further.

-Rep. Barbara Comstock, R-Va., told a story this week to the House Committee on House Administration that she heard second-hand about a Capitol Hill staffer who quit her job after a current member of Congress answered the door exposed himself to her.
+Rep. Barbara Comstock, R-Va., told a story this week to the House Committee on House Administration that she heard second-hand about a Capitol Hill staffer who quit her job after a current member of Congress answered the door in a bath towel and exposed himself to her.

-On “Meet The Press,” Comstock said she believes the women who have levied accusations again Moore, and she claimed she was the first female member of Congress to call on Moore to step aside.
-“On that matter, Al Franken can go out the door with him,” she added.
+On “Meet The Press,” Comstock said she believes the women who have levied accusations against Moore, and she claimed she was the first female member of Congress to call on Moore to step aside.
+“On that matter, Al Franken can go hit the door with him,” she added.

 The process of reporting sexual harassment on Capitol Hill is a long and cumbersome experience for those who are levying the accusations.